 There are five main stakeholders in the PSERN Project DAS Transition: Radio Operators (Current/Future), Authorities Holding Jurisdiction (AHJs), Property Owners/Building Managers, DAS Vendors, and Radio End-Users.
 The following is a high-level description of each stakeholder’s role and responsibilities, in this transition.
-If you have any questions, please contact DAS-PSERN@kingcounty.gov and provide your name, title, and organization in the message, so that you can be most effectively supported.
+If you have any questions, please contact DAS-PSERN@kingcounty.gov.

-Authorities Holding Jurisdiction (AHJs)
+Fire Marshals/Authorities Holding Jurisdiction (AHJs)

 The Authority Holding Jurisdiction (AHJ) will in most cases be the local Fire Marshal.
 The role of the AHJ is to uphold the adopted fire code.
 WA State Fire Code, Section 510.6.2 requires buildings in their jurisdiction complete the DAS Transition properly.
 The AHJs will be working closely with the PSERN Project to coordinate communications with buildings.
 Property Owners/Building Managers can direct compliance questions to their local Fire Marshal.
 The PSERN Project is currently working on creating a contact list of AHJs in King County.